Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLECharacteristic.rst

 **Parameters**
 ~~~~~~~~~~~~~~

 value: To allow connected devices to write characteristic data with no response.

-Valid values: true or false.
+- true.

+- false.

 **Returns**
 ~~~~~~~~~~~